aomlomics/mitohelper/README.md

 # getMito
 #### Scripts to extract GenBank accession numbers of 12S rRNA gene sequences or mitochondrial sequences from a user-defined subspecies/species/genus list

 From a user-provided list of genera/species/subspecies, getMito extracts the corresponding GenBank accession numbers of their 12S rRNA sequences (reference file: <b>12S.ref.tsv</b>) or mitochondrial sequences (reference file: </b>mitofish.ref.tsv</b>), if available.
 Please see overview below for a quick start guide.
-Refer to the [getMito wiki](https://github.com/shenjean/getMito/wiki) for more detailed explanations of getMito.
+Refer to the [getMito wiki](https://github.com/shenjean/getMito/wiki) for more usage information.

 ## Script usage and dependencies
 There are three versions of the getMito main script:
 <br>
 1. <b>getMito.py</b>
  - Dependencies: Python 3 and the <b>click</b> package.
  - Click is a conda- and pip-installable package that simplifies command-line interfaces and handling of arguments.
 Read the documentation here: http://click.pocoo.org/5/.
  - Usage: python getMito.py -i <input file> -o <output_prefix> -r <reference database: 12S.ref.tsv or mitofish.ref.tsv>